Audiveris/audiveris/README.md

-# audiveris-ng
+# audiveris

-This repository contains source code for the new generation of Audiveris optical music recognition software.
+This repository contains source code for the latest generation of Audiveris optical music recognition engine.

 ## CAUTION!